aposteriori-sg/tutorials/courses/15 Robotics with EV3/20 Basic Movements/20 Movement Blocks.md

 The following blocks are good to use for some basic sequential programs where you program the robot to drive in a particular path.

-Use the blocks below to test your robot's mobility:
+Use the blocks below to explore your robot's basic mobility with these driving tests:

+### Beginner

 1. Drive straight for 1 rotation
 1. Drive back for 180 degrees
 1. Drive straight for 1 second

+### Intermediate
+1. Drive in circles for 5 seconds
+1. Drive 2 rotations at %100 speed and float
+1. Drive 2 rotations at %100 speed and hold position

+### Advanced
 1. Make a perfect Right turn
 1. Make a perfect Left turn
-1. Drive in circles for 5 seconds

 ## Set Movement Motors